-When the endpoint processes the question message, it first evaluates whether the user has management rights for the computer group to which it belongs.
-If no, the endpoint does not process the question further, and it does not add its answer to the answer message.
-If yes, the endpoint then evaluates all of the sensors in the target filter clause.
-If the target filter expression evaluates to true, the endpoint evaluates the select statement sensor(s) and adds its results to the answer message.
-Note, the endpoint does not process select statement filters (if any).
-All results from select statement sensors are included in the answer messages, and results filtering is handled by the Tanium Server.
+When processing a question message, the Tanium Client first evaluates whether the user has management rights for the computer group to which the client belongs.
+If no, the client does not process the question further, and does not add its answer to the answer message.
+If yes, the client then evaluates all of the sensors in the target filter clause.
+If the target filter expression evaluates to true, the client evaluates the select statement sensors and adds the results to the answer message.
+Note that the client does not any process select statement filters.
+The answer messages include all results from select statement sensors, and the Tanium Server handles results filtering.

 In the following example, the user has management rights for computer groups Windows, West branch, and Manual 12.
-The question is distributed to all endpoints, and Tanium Client A, B, and C receive the question message.
+The user asks the question Get Operating System contains 2008 from all machines with Is Windows contains true.
+The Tanium Server distributes the question message, and Tanium Clients A, B, and C are online to receive it.
 The user does not have management rights for any of the groups to which Tanium Client B belongs, so Tanium Client B does not process the question further.
-The user does have management rights for groups to which Tanium Client A and Tanium Client C belong, so these two endpoints do evaluate the question, beginning with the target filter clause.
-Tanium Client A is deployed on a Windows host, so the target filter clause evaluates to true, and the endpoint then evaluates the Operating System sensor.
-The endpoint does not process the "contains 2008" filter because select statement filters are handled by the Tanium Server.
-Tanium Client C is deployed on a Solaris host, so the target filter clause evaluates to false, and the endpoint does not evaluate the Operating System sensor.
+The user does have management rights for groups to which Tanium Client A and Tanium Client C belong, so these two clients do evaluate the question, starting with the target filter clause.
+Tanium Client A runs on a Windows endpoint, so the target filter clause evaluates to true, and the client then evaluates the Operating System sensor.
+The client does not process the contains 2008 filter because the Tanium Server handles select statement filters.
+Tanium Client C runs on a Solaris endpoint, so the target filter clause evaluates to false, and the client does not evaluate the Operating System sensor.